SidonTheTroll/flesh-prison/Lab/FEEE/07-electrical-components.md

 <img src="./img/07-bread-board.jpg" align="center" width=500>

 ## 4. Resistor
-A resistor is a passive two-terminal electrical component that imits or regulate the electric current by slowing down or dissipating excess electrical energy as heat.
+A resistor is a passive two-terminal electrical component that limits or regulate the electric current by slowing down or dissipating excess electrical energy as heat.

 <img src="./img/07-resistor.jpg" align="center" width=500>